cloud-elements/devportal/docs/guides/formulasC2/reference.md

 Triggered via a manual API call to `POST /formulas/instances/:id/executions`.
 Manual triggers do not require any specific configuration.

-To see Scheduled trigger in action, see [Bulk Transfer CRM Data](examples.html#bulk-transfer-crm-data)
+To see a Scheduled trigger in action, see [Bulk Transfer CRM Data](examples.html#bulk-transfer-crm-data)

 ## Step Types